 Presentation refers to the anatomical part of the baby that is facing down the birth canal at birth.

-More than 9 in 10 (94%) women gave birth to babies in a vertex (head first) presentation.
-Mothers with one, two, and three previous pregnancies (95% for all groups) were slightly more likely to have a vertex presentation than first time mothers (93%) and mothers with four or more previous pregnancies (94%).
+In 2021, more than 9 in 10 (94%) women gave birth to babies in a vertex (head first) presentation.
+Mothers with one, 2 and 3 previous pregnancies (95% for all groups) were slightly more likely to have a vertex presentation than first-time mothers (93%) and mothers with 4 or more previous pregnancies (94%).

-Less than 1 in 10 (4.1%) of mothers had a baby in the breech position (buttocks or feet first).
-A higher proportion of mothers aged 40 and over (6.7%) had babies in a breech presentation than did younger mothers (for example, 3.0% each for both mothers aged under 20 and those aged 20–24).
+Less than 1 in 20 (4.1%) mothers had a baby in the breech position (buttocks or feet first).
+A higher proportion of mothers aged 40 and over (6%) had babies in a breech presentation than did younger mothers (for example, 3.1% and 3.3%, respectively, for both mothers aged under 20 and those aged 20–24).

-For information on presentation for babies see National Perinatal Data Collection annual update data tables 3.13 and 3.15.
+For more information on presentation for babies see National Perinatal Data Collection annual update data table 2.34.